 The data provides the first real-world evidence of immune effectiveness following one dose of the Pfizer vaccine in immunocompromised patients.
 Following the first dose, most cancer patients remained immunologically unprotected up until at least five weeks following primary injection.
 The poor one dose effectiveness can be rescued with an early booster at day 21.

-I have had Small Cell Lymphoma CLL for 10 years with just follow up and no treatment.
-I had the Pfizer Corona vaccine in December and January.
-In February, one month after the second shot, I had a blood test for Corona antibodies.
+I had a blood test for antibodies.
 I was told that I have no antibodies.
 What is the significance of this and what should I do?

 It is well documented that lymphoma and myeloma patients have lower responses to vaccinations than individuals without these conditions.
-Response is worse when on therapy, especially treatments that impact b cells like Rituxan.
+Response is worse when on therapy, especially treatments that impact B cells like Rituxan.
 If you have not been on prolonged maintenance one would expect near complete recovery of immune function but these conditions can have long lasting impacts on immune function as seems to be your situation.
-Do remember however that immunity is conferred through both B and T cells and the measuring antibodies only looks at B cells.
-It's unknown if additional vaccination will improve the response at this time.
-I suspect not but is a very important question to be studied and answered.

 Is it safe to receive a COVID-19 vaccine if someone has undergone a stem cell transplant?

 In patients who have had a stem cell transplant, their immune systems are incapable of reacting to a vaccine for at least three months following the actual transplant - most centers recommend delaying all vaccines for at least three months following stem cell transplant,

 What is your approach to timing of the Covid vaccination for patients with cancer who have not have had prior Covid 19, and are about to start chemotherapy?